AnirudhJS07/CRUD-API-Store/README.md

 - CRUD (Create, Read, Update, Delete) operations for different models
 - API endpoints for accessing and manipulating data
 - Integration with Django Admin for easy management of models
-- 25 Different Language Models
-- Output is a representation of Errors, Suggestions, and Corrected Sentence.

 ## Installation

-To get started with the DRF project, follow these steps:
+To get started with the project, follow these steps:

 1. Clone the repository:
     `git clone https://github.com/AnirudhJS07/CRUD-API-Store.git`